aman0x/blender-websocket/readme.md

     }
 }
 Response Format
-Explain the response format, what data can be expected, and any status codes that might be relevant.
+Responses will be JSON formatted and include any data or status information related to the request.

 Usage Examples
-Provide code snippets or screenshots demonstrating how to use your API or WebSocket connection from Babylon.js.
-Explain how the data is sent and received, and how it affects the rendering in Babylon.js and Blender.
+(Provide examples of how to use the API/WebSocket connection, including any relevant code snippets or screenshots.)

 Development
-Mention how others can contribute to your project.
-Include instructions for setting up a development environment and running tests.
+Contributions to this project are welcome!
+To contribute, please fork the repository, make changes, and submit a pull request.

 License
-State the license under which your project is available.
-For example, MIT, GPL, etc.
+This project is licensed under the MIT License.

+vbnet
+Copy code

+Make sure to provide specific details in sections like `Usage Examples` where you'll need to insert code snippets or screenshots illustrating how to use your system.
+Also, replace `<repository-url>` with the actual URL of your GitHub repository.

+This template should give your project a professional appearance on GitHub and make it easier for others to understand and contribute to your project.